 Please see the following language from the Collective Bargaining Agreement (CBA) that governs how parental leave works.

-If additional time off is medically required for recovery, the House Officer will be granted Serious Illness leave under Section A of this Article.
-(The nature of House Officer scheduling permits scheduling of this time off using non-vacation, paid time within the regular allocation of time worked.)
-During the last trimester of pregnancy and for two (2) months post-partum, overnight call will not be scheduled and duty will be limited to twelve (12) consecutive hours.
+Maternity Scheduling Considerations: During the last trimester of pregnancy and for two (2) months post-partum, overnight call will not be scheduled and duty will be limited to twelve (12) consecutive hours.
 Exceptions may be approved by the House Officer's Obstetrician, or other appropriate physician only.
 A good faith effort will be made by the Employer to accommodate any other health care needs, including scheduling, that may arise during the course of the pregnancy.

-SECTION H: ADOPTION LEAVE
+SECTION H. PARENTAL LEAVE